-Taking time out to look back on the cycling season is an excellent way of evaluating your performance, goals and expectations.
+Taking time to look back on the cycling season is an excellent way to evaluate your performance, goals, and expectations.

 Talk through how the season went with your coach or a cycling friend.
 What were your goals at the start of the season?
 Did you achieve your goals?
 Or did you fall short?
 What aspects of your performance or training regime went better than you had expected?
 But what bits could have gone better?

-Flick through your training log book or diary.
+Flick through your training logbook or diary.
 Examine how you prepared for a particular cycling race.
 Did you peak at the right time?
-Could you have over-trained or maybe you left your training short in some way?
+Could you have over-trained, or maybe you left your training short somehow?